Student Organization Advisor Manual

 Stay Informed

-• national or international conference opportunities
+• National or international conference opportunities

-• awards or honors received by individuals or the group
+• Awards or honors received by individuals or the group

 Understand Commercial Sponsorship

 College policy does not allow the financial support of student organizations by commercial sponsors.
+If a vendor is interested in sponsoring a student organization, this should be discussed with Auxiliary Services.

 Blow the Whistle on Hazing

-Hazing is prohibited.
+The College prohibits hazing.
 Hazing is defined as any action or situation that recklessly or intentionally endangers the mental or physical health or safety of another person for the purpose of membership, advancement, or continued good standing in any organization or group recognized by the College.
 In addition, any requirement by a member or pledge which compels a member or pledge to participate in any activity that is against College policy or New York State Law is defined as hazing.

 Hazing behaviors include but are not limited to the following: